Mixed Meter Mysterium

 As a great musician, the second question surely concerned Stravinsky.
 But his cause is not helped by, say, this barring of two “empty” bars of “Mystic Circles” from the Rite:

 Gah!
 This is two bars of four, not a bar of five and a bar of four!
 The best musical point would be to make that dry ostinato as grooving, secure, and mysterious as possible - a target that much harder to reach when you have to count a silent “1” and come in on “2” of a bar of five.
 Same thing with the 3/8 of Soldier's Tale: isn't the feel of the march more important than the mixed meter on top?

 Perhaps I’m overreaching.
 I spoke with one virtuoso pianist who felt that the awkwardness of Stravinsky’s barring was crucial to how his melodies were phrased.
 A fine conductor told me to go easy here, that Stravinsky was in the wilds of invention, cutting it all up and remaking it anew.

 Those are good points.
 This is indeed cubist music.
 Stravinsky and Picasso’s connection is just as palpable as Stravinsky and Nabokov’s.
-And of course, in movements that have no ground bass reducible to a folk beat -- like “Sacrificial Dance,” which Stravinsky famously said he could play before he could notate -- the barring has to become instantly “odd.”
+And of course, in movements that have no ground bass reducible to a folk beat - like “Sacrificial Dance,” which Stravinsky said he could play before he could notate - the barring has to become instantly “odd.”

-However, the question of “groove” is never really addressed in Stravinsky literature -- at least as far as I have found.
+However, the question of “groove” is never really addressed in Stravinsky literature.
 “Mechanical vs. rubato” is discussed, but not how a quarter-note pulse feels.

 Any folkloric American musician would surely disagree with Steven Walsh’s comments on Les Noces in The Music of Stravinsky: